Super Cup 2019: Effective scouting of foreign players key behind Chennai City's success | Goal.com

 Chennai City FC dedicated their I-League trophy to Jordi Villa, the former assistant coach, who did not make it to the bench even for a single competitive match in this season.
 But the groundwork for the 2018-19 campaign ahead was done by the Spaniard before he left for New York City FC.

-Villa convinced the likes of Pedro Manzi, Nestor Gordillo and Sandro Rodriguez to come to India and try their luck in India.
+Villa convinced the likes of Pedro Manzi, Nestor Gordillo and Sandro Rodriguez to come to India and try their luck.
 These players were hungry to get the taste of top-flight football and Villa made the most of the opportunity.

 Manzi was plying his trade for CE L’Hospitalet, a third-tier club in Spain.
-Gordillo and Rodriguez played for Tercera Division (Third Division) outfits UE Cornella and UD Ibarra respectively before joining the I-League champions on a free transfer.
+While, Gordillo and Rodriguez were playing for Tercera Division (Third Division) outfits UE Cornella and UD Ibarra respectively before joining the I-League champions on a free transfer.

 "I have played in various second and third division clubs in Spain.
 But we wanted to play top division football.
 So when I got the opportunity to come to India and play for a club which is in the top division, I gladly accepted the offer," Manzi told Goal earlier in the season.